 The social rating comprehensive allows to base the analysis on highly qualitative and reliable information,

-directly collected by the MFI from the clients during the rating process.
-Following the process indicated and supervised by the rating agency, the MFI also learns how to raise and report such information according to best international practices of social performance management.
+directly collected by the FSP from the clients during the rating process.
+Following the process indicated and supervised by the rating agency, the FSP also learns how to raise and report such information according to best international practices of social performance management.

-The social rating standard bases the analysis on information already available at the MFI.
+The social rating standard bases the analysis on information already available at the FSP.

 The Credit Rating methodology includes a dynamic quantitative and qualitative analysis of the risk factors, strengths and opportunities of the financial institution, with the goal of giving an opinion on the risk profile of the institution (credit, liquidity, market, operational, governance and reputation risk are assessed)